Vulnerabilities discovered in Verizon routers leave millions of consumers at risk

-New research from the cybersecurity firm Tenable has discovered multiple vulnerabilities in Verizon Fios Quantum Gateway routers.
+New research from cybersecurity firm Tenable has discovered multiple vulnerabilities in Verizon Fios Quantum Gateway routers.

 If exploited, these vulnerabilities would give an attacker complete control over the router and visibility into everything connected to it which quite alarming given the fact that millions of these devices are currently in use in homes across the US.